stuart-abhishek/100-Days-Of-Python/README.md

 🔹 What I Learned

-Running my first Python script

-Understanding print()

-Importance of syntax & indentation

-Confidence boost — the journey begins 🚀
+Basic Python syntax

+Printing output to the console

+My first taste of programming discipline 💪

 ---

-🧠 Day 2 — AI-Style Quote Generator 🧠
+🧠 Day 2 — AI-Style Quote Generator 🤖

 🔹 Project Title

-AI Quote Generator — a personalized console program that delivers motivational quotes.
+AI Quote Generator — A personalized AI-like motivational quote system.

 🔹 Description

-Combines creativity and logic: asks for your name & goal, then builds a personalized, time-aware quote using Python’s random and datetime modules.
-It’s my first project that feels alive — like a tiny AI friend.
+This Python script interacts with the user to create motivational quotes based on their name and goal.
+It uses randomness and time-based logic to create human-like responses — blending creativity with computation.

 🔹 Code